The Dynamics of Climate

-The Dynamics of Climate Toolkit was developed to support those interested in implementing professional development that prepares all kinds of educators to both understand the science of climate and climate change and the pedagogy for effectively teaching about climate and climate change.
-The toolkit includes curriculum for an 8 hour workshop that can be presented anywhere in the nation.
-The workshop addresses the major misconceptions students and adults hold about climate, global warming, and climate change.
-The workshop activities engage participants in analyzing and interpreting climatic data sets and visualizations.
-Pedagogically, the workshop promotes active learning and collaboration.
+The Dynamics of Climate Toolkit was developed to support those interested in implementing professional development that prepares educators to understand both the science of climate and climate change and the pedagogy for effectively teaching it.
+The toolkit includes curriculum for an 8-hour workshop, with activities designed to engage participants in analyzing and interpreting climate data sets and visualizations in a collaborative setting.
+The workshop also addresses major misconceptions students and adults hold about climate, global warming, and climate change.

 The toolkit was developed by Professor Dan Shepardson (Departments of Curriculum and Instruction and Earth, Atmospheric, and Planetary Sciences), Purdue University, Project PI and Professor Dev Niyogi (Departments of Agronomy and Earth, Atmospheric, and Planetary Sciences), Purdue University, Project Co-PI and Indiana State Climatologist, in collaboration with: